 Documents what need to keep with you at the practical exam:

-You need to carry your valid ID or passport and address card.
+You need to take with you your valid ID or passport and address card.

-If you Naturalize you driving license, the decision of the Central Administrative and Electronic Public Services Office.
+If you Naturalize your driving license, the decision paper from the Central Administrative and Electronic Public Services Office.

 When your exam starts you need to check the condition of the vehicle (DAILY CHECKINGS).